jenkinsci/kubernetes-operator/website/content/en/docs/Getting Started/v0.5.x/_index.md

 weight: 10
 date: 2021-01-18
 description: >
-  How to work with jenkins-operator latest version
+  How to work with jenkins-operator 0.5.x version.
+We recommend migration to a newer version.
 ---

 {{% pageinfo %}}